ZLB: A Blockchain to Tolerate Colluding Majorities: The

-\paragraph{Guaranteeing consistency across replicas.} Building upon the accountability of the underlying \solution that resolves disagreement, \component features a block merge to resolve forks by excluding deceitful replicas and including new replicas.
-As depicted in Figure~\ref{fig:forks}, a consensus may reach a disagreement if $f\geq n/3$, resulting in the creation of multiple branches or blockchain forks. \component builds upon the membership change of \solution in order to recover from forks.
-In particular, the fact that \solution excludes $f_d$ deceitful replicas each time a disagreement occurs guarantees that the ratio of deceitful replicas $\delta = (f-q)/n$ converges to a state where consensus is guaranteed (Lemma~\ref{lemma:recovery}).
-The maximum number of branches that can result from forks depends on the number $q$ of benign faults and the number $f-q$ of deceitful faults as was already shown for histories of SMRs~\cite{singh2009zeno}.
+Building upon the accountability of the underlying \solution that resolves disagreement, \component features a block merge to resolve forks by excluding deceitful replicas and including new replicas.
+A consensus may reach a disagreement if $f\geq n/3$, resulting in the creation of multiple branches or blockchain forks. \component builds upon the membership change of \solution in order to recover from forks.
+In particular, the fact that \solution excludes $f_d$ deceitful replicas each time a disagreement occurs guarantees that the ratio of deceitful replicas $\delta = d/n$ converges to a state where consensus is guaranteed \iftechrep (Lemma~\ref{lemma:recovery}). \else . \fi The maximum number of branches that can result from forks depends on the number $q$ of benign faults and the number $d$ of deceitful faults as was already shown for histories of SMRs~\cite{singh2009zeno}.

-\paragraph{Updated/outdated replicas and branches.} Figure~\ref{fig:forks} depicts an example with updated and outdated branches, as described below.
-After the merge of some branches terminates, some replicas can become aware of the resulting branch---we call them \emph{updated replicas} and we call the resulting branch the \emph{updated branch}.
-Other replicas may remain unaware of the resulting branch---we call them \emph{outdated replicas}.
-As a result, outdated replicas may wrongly believe that an old branch still exists---we call such a branch an \emph{outdated branch}.